Deep-Rewale/Pipe-Firestarter-Storage-Node-Auto/README.md

 The interactive menu makes everything simple.
 Here’s what each action lets you do:

 - **🛠️ Install Node:**
     Set up your storage node for the first time.
 Enter your username and password, save your credentials, and connect your Solana wallet.
-You’ll need some test SOL (in script i have added auto deploy SOL to your address so no need to claim manually from site . thats all need to complete the setup.
+You’ll need some test SOL (in script i have added auto deploy SOL to your address so no need to claim manually from site.) thats all need to complete the setup.

 - **⬆️ Upload Video:**
     Choose from four upload methods: